ridwaanhall/applied-machine-learning/recomendation-system/README.md

    These tasks aim to provide insights into the music dataset, highlighting popular albums, genres, and artists based on various metrics.

 2. **Create a Recommendation System**:
-   - Develop a recommendation system to suggest music to users.
-This system should be designed to provide personalized music recommendations based on track name.
+   - Implement a recommendation system using Content-based Filtering to suggest music based on track features.
+   - Implement a recommendation system using Collaborative Filtering to suggest music based on user interaction data.

 ## Solution Approach
-To achieve these goals, we propose two solution approaches:
+To achieve these goals, we propose the following steps:

 1. **Data Analysis and Insights**:
-   - Identify the **Top 10 Albums** with the most songs.
-   - Determine the **Top 10 Music Genres** based on the highest average popularity.
-   - Find the **Top 10 Genres** with the highest number of unique artists.
-   - Identify the **Top 10 Artists** by average popularity score.
-   - Determine the **Top 10 Artists** by the number of tracks.
+   - Use descriptive statistics and visualizations to identify the top albums, genres, and artists.

-   These tasks aim to provide insights into the music dataset, highlighting popular albums, genres, and artists based on various metrics.
+   - Apply aggregation and sorting techniques to determine the top 10 entities based on various metrics.

 2. **Create a Recommendation System**:
+   - **Content-based Filtering**:
+     - Prepare the data by extracting relevant features such as track name, album name, and genre.
+     - Create a TF-IDF matrix to represent the textual data numerically.
+     - Calculate cosine similarity between tracks to identify similar items.
-   - Develop a recommendation system using Content-based filtering to suggest music based on track name.
+     - Develop a recommendation model using the similarity scores to suggest tracks.

+   - **Collaborative Filtering**:
+     - Encode categorical data such as track IDs and names into numerical values.
+     - Normalize the popularity scores to a standard range.
+     - Split the data into training and validation sets.
-   - Develop a recommendation system using Collaborative filtering to suggest music based on track name.
+     - Train a neural network model to learn user-item interactions and generate recommendations based on predicted popularity scores.

 # Data Understanding